ricardobna/docs/Tutorials/gettingstarted/Step05.rst

        style.setBackground(new ImageBackground(Image.getImage("/images/mj.png")));

-   And the result should be this one
+   And the result should be as follows

    .. code:: java